Introduction

 My objective is to create unique and usable art, which is top quality, luxurious, Earth friendly and delights you completely!

-**ARTIST NOTE: I currently have a "real" 40+ hour/week job; therefore, my current production is approximately 40-60 leather items annually, in my spare time.
+Unique custom handmade items.
 If you have ever gone antique or estate shopping, you may have hesitated on an item, then went back later, only to find it was gone.
 A missed opportunity!
 If you love one of my items, buy it now, otherwise you may miss the opportunity.
 If this happens, please reach out to me and I will try to create something similar, which may take several weeks to complete.
 Feel free to reach out with customized requests as well and I will be happy to work with you to create the item of your dreams.

 Lastly, I sincerely thank you for considering BRÖRHUCO as your slow fashion luxury leather brand.
 My goal is to delight & please all clients, so please, please, reach out to me with any observations, recommendations, questions or concerns.